BGI-Qingdao/MetaTrass/README.md

 	    Independent command :
-	       SplitBarcode    ->  Convert barcode sequences to digital code GetCleandata    ->  Cleandata filtered by SOAPfilter
-	       Kraken2Taxon    ->  Taxonomic total reads under references database by Kraken TXACBrefiner    ->  Refining read id by using Taxonomic information and superior coBarcoding set ReadID2Fastq    ->  Convert the refined read id from total fastq to each speices MetaAssembly    ->  Co-barcoding genome assembly by using SUPERNOVA ContigPurify    ->  Purifying the initial assembly sequences to the final MAG based on the references
+	       SplitBarcode    ->  Convert barcode sequences to digital code GetCleandata    ->  Clean data filtered by SOAPfilter Kraken2Taxon    ->  Total taxonomic reads using references database by Kraken TXACBrefiner    ->  Refining read id using yaxonomic information and superior co-barcoding set ReadID2Fastq    ->  Convert the refined read id from total fastq file to each speices MetaAssembly    ->  Co-barcoding genome assembly using SUPERNOVA ContigPurify    ->  Purify the initial assembly sequences to generate final MAGs based on the references

  	   # for command specific help info
 	       python3 Trass.py GC -h